The application process

 Whether or not a grant is made is in the absolute discretion of the trustees.
 We do not give reasons as to why an application has been unsuccessful and will not enter into any correspondence or communication on the point.

-We do not accept applications from the same charity at successive meetings (whether or not a grant has been approved).
+As indicated under Eligibility, we do not accept applications from the same charity at successive meetings (whether or not a grant has been approved).
 Any such application will usually be rejected on receipt (although on rare occasions it may be deferred).